 assume vivid astro focus: actions vent ascending frequencies

 Fort Mason Center for Arts & Culture (FMCAC) presents actions vent ascending frequencies, a participatory art installation and roller rink experience from creative collective assume vivid astro focus (avaf).
-The artist-designed outdoor roller-skating rink will feature performances, DJ sets, and special programming from September 13 through October 6, 2019.
-The exhibition will be free and open to the public.
+The artist-designed outdoor roller-skating rink features performances, DJ sets, and special programming from September 13 through October 6, 2019.
+The exhibition is free and open to the public.

 Local roller-skating organizations the Church of 8 Wheels and Bay Area Derby are partnering with FMCAC to produce and operate the rink.
-Both organizations will provide rink hosts, DJs, and special programming throughout the run of the project.
-The Church will also provide rental skates, available to visitors for $5.
-A full schedule of DJs and programming will be announced in summer 2019.
+Both organizations provide rink hosts, DJs, and special programs throughout the run of the project.
+The Church provides rental skates, available to visitors for $5.
+A full schedule of DJs and programming appears at the end of this listing.

 The exhibition is on view September 13, 2019, through October 6, 2019.
-Free to the public, open hours will be as listed below.
+Free to the public, open hours ares listed below.
 Closed Monday-Tuesday.

-Tickets are complimentary.
-Skate rentals will be available for $5 and can be reserved on-line or in person.
+Tickets are complimentary — reserve online here.
+Skate rentals are available for $5 and can be reserved online or in person.
 Due to anticipated demand, visitors are encouraged to make advance reservations.
-For large parties or private events, please contact firstname.lastname@example.org.
-Watch for online reservations to be made available in August 2019.
+For large parties or private events, contact email@example.com.

 Organization and Credits